betalgo/LCE-Documentation/DotNet/Setup-EndpointListener.md

-# LaserCatEyes DotNet Endpoint Listener - currently in BETA program
+Currently in BETA program - [Github](https://github.com/betalgo/LCE-DotNet-SDK)

 We have two different DotNet sdk.
 1. **Endpoint Listener** allows you to listen **incoming** requests to your application.